EU must be ready to impose sanctions on Ukraine - Czech minister

 "I am absolutely convinced that if there is an escalation of violence, I see no chance to avoid sanctions.
 The EU must use all tools at our disposal," he said.

-At least six people have died in occasional clashes between demonstrators and riot police in Kiev since protests erupted over Yanukovich's decision in November to drop a trade pact with the European Union and form closer ties with Russia.
+At least six people have died in occasional clashes between radicals and riot police in Kiev since protests erupted over Yanukovich's decision in November to drop a trade pact with the European Union and form closer economic ties with Russia.

-Protest organiser Dmytro Bulatov says he was kidnapped, tortured and held for a week by unknown assailants.

-French and German ministers said EU governments decided at Monday's meeting to hold the threat of sanctions in reserve in case the situation in Ukraine got worse.

 The United States and its European allies back opposition calls for constitutional reform that aim to create a technocrat government controlling the economy and security forces and acting independently of the presidency.